Reviews You Can Rely On

 Comfort

 When it comes to comfort, dimensions and storage options are key.
 Is there enough space to get a good night's sleep, or do you wind up pressed against a wet wall?
 Can you sit up enough to change easily, play cards, or spread out and read a book?
 Are there enough pockets to store your things, or are you sleeping in a pile of stuff?
-These are all considerations included in testing each backpacking tent's comfort level.
-We also look at features that increase airflow, like storm vents and fly door openings, to see if the tent can cut down on condensation and keep you cool as weather conditions require.
+These are all considerations when testing the comfort level of each backpacking tent.

 backpacking tent - the copper spur ul2 is reasonably comfortable and lightweight.

-The Sea to Summit Telos TR2 has generous lateral space, and it's easy for two people to sit up at the same time without bumping shoulders.
-It is highly adaptable and can be used as a double-wall tent, single-wall tarp, or open-air shade cover, increasing your comfort in a range of conditions.
+The Sea to Summit Telos TR2 has generous lateral space, making it easy for two people to sit upright at the same time without bumping shoulders.
+It is highly adaptable and can be used as a double-wall tent, a single-wall tarp, or an open-air shade cover, enhancing your comfort in a range of conditions.

 backpacking tent - large side doors on the telos tr2 open up wide for easy entry and...